School Associated Cases

 District Mitigation Measures

 The Centers for Disease Control and Prevention (CDC), the Michigan Department of Health and Human Services (MDHHS), the Oakland County Health Division (OCHD), and the American Academy of Pediatrics agree that the Delta variant of SARS-CoV-2 virus may cause more serious illness in persons of all ages, including children.
-This is particularly concerning in an educational setting, where students under the age of 12 are not eligible for the vaccine.

 According to these experts, facial coverings are a safe, essential, and proven strategy to prevent secondary transmission of this aggressive Delta variant in schools.
 Masks are primarily intended to reduce the emission of virus-laden droplets.
 They also help reduce inhalation of these droplets by the wearer.